Automated Invoice Capture Software: 10 Tools Compared, Honestly Rated

 Phase 2: Automate data capture (Weeks 5 to 8)

 Implement OCR and AI extraction to read incoming invoices and populate your AP system with structured data.
 This eliminates manual keying and the 22% error rate that comes with it.
+For a full explanation of how OCR works in document processing, see our guide on what is OCR technology.
 Most modern AP platforms or tools like TallyScan handle this step, extracting vendor name, invoice number, date, line items, amounts, and PO reference automatically.

 Phase 3: Connect matching to your PO and GRN data (Weeks 9 to 12)